OpenDreamKit/OpenDreamKit.github.io/meetings/2016-06-27-Bremen/pad-backup.md

-# Pad for taking notes during ODK's project meeting
+# Backup of Pad for taking notes during ODK's project meeting

+TODO: go through this, make sure everything is in the minutes of the steering committee meeting or in the report, and then delete.

 Video-conference  https://hubl.in/odk-steering